LaurentVeyssier/Chest-X-Ray-Medical-Diagnosis-with-Deep-Learning/README.md

 -	The learned features non-redundant as they are all shared through a common knowledge.
 -	Easier to train because deep network with the dense connections because the gradient is flowing back more easily thanks to the short connections.

-320x320 = weights
+# Model settings

+In this project, the model uses 320 x 320 X-Rays images and outputs predictions for each of the 14 pathologies as illustrated below on a sample image.

 ![](asset/predictions.png)

 # Environment and dependencies
 In order to run the model, I used an environment with tensorflow 1.15.0 and Keras 2.1.6.
+Model weights are provided in the repo.

 # Results
 I used a pre-trained model which performance can be evaluated using the ROC curve shown at the bottom.
 The best results are achieved for Cardiomegaly (0.9 AUC), Edema (0.86) and Mass (0.82).
 Ideally we want to be significantly closer to 1.
 You can check out below the performance from the ChexNeXt paper and their model as well as radiologists on this dataset.